 Great privacy protections aren’t worth much if they aren’t backed with equally stringent security measures as well.

-SKY ECC is built on a “zero-trust” security foundation—we assume all parts of the system have been compromised or under active surveillance—so we have built layers of protections from the device up.
+SKY ECC is built on a “zero-trust” security foundation.
+This means we assume all parts of the system have been compromised or under active surveillance—so we have built layers of protection from the device up.
 Every part of the system from device to OS to network to app is protected with layers of security.
 These layers of security ensure the privacy protections we’ve put in place can’t be compromised.

-We then install the SKY ECC app itself in a secure container preventing apps outside the container accessing data from SKY ECC and keeping data from inside the container leaking out insecurely.
+We then install the SKY ECC app itself in a secure container preventing apps outside the container from accessing data from SKY ECC and keeping data from inside the container from leaking out.
 This protects the app in the unlikely instance malware is installed on a device.

 We don’t offer SKY ECC through any app store because there is no way we can ensure SKY ECC is being installed on a secure device.
 No matter how secure an app is, no matter how many other precautions are taken, if you install an app onto a device compromised with malware—the app is compromised as well.

 Privacy and security are fundamental to our DNA

 We’ve already taken a stand against putting backdoors in encryption apps or solutions, embedded in that stance is an inherent belief in protecting privacy.
 We believe protecting encryption and protecting privacy go hand-in-hand.
 However hacks, malicious apps, and even the social media tools we love, are slowly eroding our privacy.
 SKY ECC is here to stand against this trend and stand for creating apps and platforms that protect privacy and make us more secure, not less.

 You might also like a more in-depth look at privacy, security, and SKY ECC.